OSeMOSYS/osemosys_global/README.md

 a starting point and can be used to create inter-connected energy systems models for both the entire globe and for any geographically diverse subset of the globe.
-It is built using the fully open-source [OSeMOSYS](https://osemosys.readthedocs.io/en/latest/) energy system modelling tool.!
+It is built using the fully open-source [OSeMOSYS](https://osemosys.readthedocs.io/en/latest/) energy system modelling tool.

 ## Getting started